PROJECTS

 Lake Apopka

-Updated on 1-23-2024
+Updated on 4-22-2024

 Lake Apopka is the headwaters of the Ocklawaha Chain of Lakes.
 The District and partners have worked since the 1980s to improve the lake’s water quality and habitat, achieving significant improvements.

 For example, in 1994 there was no submerged aquatic vegetation (SAV) in the lake.
 As a result of the District’s restoration efforts, a 2023 survey found visible native SAV around 95% the lake’s perimeter and District staff have observed much of the SAV flowering.
-The increase in native SAV is critical as it was both a goal for water quality improvements and provides critical habitat for fish and wildlife.
+The increase in native SAV is critical as it was both a predicted outcome as water quality improvements and provides critical habitat for fish and wildlife.
 Flowering is important for two reasons: first it is an indicator of good plant health, and second the seeds produced provide for further natural expansion of these important plants.
 The return and continuing expansion of SAV indicates water quality and clarity are improving.
 In May 2018, Field and Stream Magazine recognized the area, highlighting impressive catches of bass and a resurgence of fishing tournaments in the area.

 Key to reducing phosphorus loading from the North Shore was restoring the area’s wetlands to reduce the volume of nutrient laden water pumped to the lake.
 Now discharges can be treated to inactivate phosphorus and in 2003 the passage of the Lake Apopka Stormwater Rule enhanced the lake’s diet to the entire watershed.